 Health probes in Azure Container Apps

-Azure Container Apps health probes allow the Container Apps runtime to regularly inspect the status of your container apps.
+Azure Container Apps health probes let the Container Apps runtime regularly check the status of your container apps.

-You can set up probes using either TCP or HTTP(S) exclusively.
+You can set up probes by using either TCP or HTTP(S) exclusively.

 Probe Description

-Startup Checks if your application has successfully started.
-This check is separate from the liveness probe and executes during the initial startup phase of your application.
+Startup Checks if your application starts successfully.
+This check is separate from the liveness probe and runs during the initial startup phase of your application.

 Liveness Checks if your application is still running and responsive.

-Readiness Checks to see if a replica is ready to handle incoming requests.
+Readiness Checks if a replica is ready to handle incoming requests.

-For a full list of the probe specification supported in Azure Container Apps, refer to Azure REST API specs.
+For a full list of the probe specifications supported in Azure Container Apps, see Azure REST API specs.

 HTTP probes

-HTTP probes allow you to implement custom logic to check the status of application dependencies before reporting a healthy status.
+HTTP probes let you implement custom logic to check the status of application dependencies before reporting a healthy status.

 Configure your health probe endpoints to respond with an HTTP status code greater than or equal to 200 and less than 400 to indicate success.
 Any other response code outside this range indicates a failure.

-The following example demonstrates how to implement a liveness endpoint in JavaScript.
+The following example shows how to implement a liveness endpoint in JavaScript.

 const express = require('express');